 - Prick the bottom with a fork and transfer the unbaked tart shell to the freezer for 30 minutes (or the fridge for 1 hour) before baking.
 You don't need to wrap it unless you want to freeze it at this point.

-- Spread the cold raspberry filling on the bottom of the cold unbaked dough that you just took out from the freezer and top with the cutouts, leaving space in between them; don't cover the jam completely.
+- Spread the cold raspberry filling on the bottom of the cold unbaked dough you just took out from the freezer.
+Top with the cutouts, leaving space in between them; don't cover the jam completely.

-- If making a lattice, starting in the middle, carefully lay the longer strips first over the filling, going from side to side both ways so you have a criss-cross pattern.
+- If making a lattice, starting in the middle, carefully lay the longer strips first over the filling, going from side to side to form a crisscross pattern.
 Repeat with the rest of the strips leaving some space between them.
 Pinch the dough strips with the crust at the edges to seal.

 - Bake the tart for about 30 minutes, until the top is browned and dry and the filling starts to bubble.